hone1er/Thrasher_alexa_skill/README.md

 https://developer.amazon.com/alexa-skills-kit

 Feel free to modify the code to work with any website or help work out the problems listed in the To-Do list.
-Or add to the To-Do list if you find issues
+Or add to the To-Do list if you find issues or any features you think would be cool.

 """